Building a new business venture

 But I had to address the weeds that was the late night Netflix watching.
 I didn’t rip it all out at once.
 I slowly cut back.
 But to be honest, I still watch Netflix, I just don’t watch it until late.
 Usually I am asleep by 8.30pm – 9pm.
 If you balked at that hey, it’s all good, everyone is different and that’s fine.

-So you start with one thing, and what that does – clearing that little space does – gives another plant (another idea), an opportunity to grow into that space.
+So you start with one thing, and what that does – by creating space – it gives another plant (another idea), an opportunity to grow into that space.

 Or maybe it just gives you a little bit of breathing space.
 Who doesn’t like that?